 North, East, South, West – Which EXTERIOR Paint Colour is the Best?

-Today we’re talking about exposure.
-Not the indecent kind that can get you thrown in jail, but the DIRECTIONAL kind that can make your exterior paint picking process a HECK of a lot harder than it should be!
+Today, we’re talking about exposure.
+Not the indecent kind that can get you thrown in jail, but the DIRECTIONAL kind that can make picking exterior paint colors a HECK of a lot harder than it should be!

-And while I’ve talked EXTENSIVELY about how exposure can affect your interior paint colour picking, I haven’t dived into the deep end of the pool on exteriors…but today, we’re going swimming, and with reference to OTHER type of exposure – we’re skinny dipping.
+And while I’ve talked EXTENSIVELY about how exposure can affect your interior paint colour picking, I haven’t dived into the deep end of the pool on exteriors…but today, we’re going swimming, and regarding OTHER type of exposure – we’re skinny dipping.

-Exposure (for painting purposes) refers to the orientation of the FRONT of your home and how that relates to the direction of the sun.
-There are ALWAYS exceptions, of course, like unique homes with more modest fronts and more impressive backsides (sounds like a description of me), but generally speaking, orientation refers to the front of the home.
+Exposure (for painting purposes) refers to the orientation of the FRONT of your home and how that relates to the sun’s direction.
+There are ALWAYS exceptions, of course, like unique homes with more modest fronts and impressive backsides (sounds like a description of me).
+Still, generally speaking, orientation refers to the front of the home, also known as its facade.
 And if you’re new to my blog – yes, this is how my brain thinks.
-And not only am I funny (wink wink), I’m also a darned smart cookie when it comes to paint colours.
+Not only am I funny (wink wink), but I’m also one darn smart cookie regarding exterior colors.

 Let’s look at an example.

 This home is south-facing, as you can see by the sunlight and shadows…